Advances in the Shannon Capacity of Graphs: The Shannon capacity of q -Kneser graphs

-\item $\qKG{n}{k}{q}$ is $q^{k^2}\gbinom{n-k}{k}{q}$-regular. \item $\qKG{n}{k}{q}$ is vertex-transitive. \item $\qKG{n}{k}{q}$ is edge-transitive. \end{itemize} \end{theorem} We next calculate the Shannon capacity of $\qKG{n}{k}{q}$ in an analogous way to the calculation of the Shannon capacity of the Kneser graph $\KG{n}{k}$ by Lov\'{a}sz (see \cite[Theorem~13]{Lovasz79}).
-To that end, we derive the independence number and Lov\'{a}sz $\vartheta$-function of a $q$-Kneser graph, and show that they coincide, thus leading to the determination of the capacity of the graph. \begin{lemma} \cite{GodsilK16} Let $\Gr{G}=\qKG{n}{k}{q}$ be a $q$-Kneser graph with $n\geq 2k$, and let $q$ be a prime power.
+Next, we determine the Shannon capacity of $\qKG{n}{k}{q}$ in a manner analogous to the Lov\'{a}sz calculation of the Shannon capacity of the Kneser graph $\KG{n}{k}$ (see \cite[Theorem~13]{Lovasz79}).
+To that end, we derive the independence number and the Lov\'{a}sz $\vartheta$-function of the $q$-Kneser graph and show that they coincide, thereby yielding the Shannon capacity of the graph. \begin{lemma} \cite{GodsilK16} Let $\Gr{G}=\qKG{n}{k}{q}$ be a $q$-Kneser graph, where $n\geq 2k$ and $q$ is a prime power.
 Then,